-A levels: AAA including German (general studies and critical thinking not accepted)
+A levels: AAA including German and excluding general studies and critical thinking

 The Law National Aptitude Test (LNAT)

 All applicants, including mature and overseas applicants, must take the Law National Aptitude Test (LNAT) exam if you are applying for 2018 entry (or deferred entry to 2019) for an undergraduate law degree at The University of Nottingham.

 The role of LNAT is to act as a second filter to distinguish between large numbers of similarly qualified applicants - it does not act as a replacement for A levels and/or other qualifications.